freeCodeCamp/freeCodeCamp/guide/english/redux/redux-reducers/index.md

 ---
 ## Redux Reducers

 Redux reducers allow you to make changes to your state in your application.
-Actions in redux only tell the application what basically happened.
-Whether it was a click event that took place or some mouse scroll it will just tell that this thing happened.
-Now how do you go about changing the state of your application which lives inside the store well you do that by using a reducer.
+While Redux actions inform the application about events that happened (eg click/scroll events), Redux reducers allow you to change the state of the application.

 Now a reducer in redux needs to be a pure function.
 A pure function is a type of function that does not have additional side-effects.
 You pass it some arguments and it returns the expected result.
 For example: